-Explanation: A self-defining term is longer than four bytes, (8 hexadecimal digits, 32 bits, or 4 characters), or the value of a decimal self-defining term is greater than 2-1.
+Explanation: A self-defining term is longer than four bytes, (8 hexadecimal digits, 32 bits, or 4 characters), or the value of a decimal self-defining term is greater than $2^{31}-1$.

-Assembler Action: A machine instruction is assembled to zero.
+Assembler Action: A machine instruction is assembled as zero.
 An assembler instruction is ignored.
 However, another message, relative to the operation code, is issued.

-Programmer Response: Reduce the size or value of the self defining term or specify it in a DC statement.
+Programmer Response: Reduce the size or value of the self-defining term or specify it in a DC statement.